-- In a separate bowl, whisk flour, baking soda, salt, and cinnamon together.
+- In a separate bowl, whisk flour, baking soda, baking powder, salt, and cinnamon together.
 One cup at a time, add dry mixture to wet and blend before adding next cup until all are just mixed.

 - Using a spoon, stir in the shredded zucchini, raisins, and nuts.